rosestrobelwpi/a3-rosestrobelwpi/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: The middleware I used were express.json(), express.urlencoded, passport.initialize, passport.session, express.static, and passport.authenticate

-**Tech Achievement 2**I received a 100 in all 4 categories on lighthouse
+**Tech Achievement 2**: I received a 100 in all 4 categories on lighthouse

-**Tech Achievement 3** I used MongoDB to save user data
+**Tech Achievement 3**: I used MongoDB to save user data

-**Tech Achievement 4** I used github's authentication service as an alternative for user's to log in
+**Tech Achievement 4**: I used github's authentication service as an alternative for user's to log in

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative